Olympic sponsor Toyota passes on Games TV commercials amid lacklustre support in Japan

 In the political arena, South Korean President Moon Jae-in said he would not visit Japan for the Games or a first in-person summit with Prime Minister Yoshihide Suga after media reports cited a senior Japanese diplomat making offensive remarks about him.

+Monday also brought a warning from the Tokyo 2020 organiser following local media reports of Games related visitors drinking in downtown Tokyo.
+In an email it warned Olympic participants who had completed their 14 days of isolation to comply with Tokyo's emergency declaration rules by staying out of bars serving alcohol or restaurants "illegally" staying open after 8:00pm.

+"These incidents have also been raised in the National Diet, and have the potential to severely damage the reputation of the Tokyo 2020 Games and your organisations," it said.

-For Tokyo residents, travel on their city's roads became more difficult on Monday as the city readied for the start of the Olympics with new traffic restrictions, including reserved lanes for Olympic officials, athletes and journalists.
+For Tokyo residents already living with those lockdown restrictions, travel on their city's roads became more difficult on Monday as the city readied for the start of the Olympics with new traffic restrictions, including reserved lanes for Olympic officials, athletes and journalists.

 Transport authorities also hiked toll charges by 1,000 yen (US$9) for private vehicles using the network of elevated expressways that snake through the city in a bid to reduce traffic during the Games.